Access to clean water is an essential component of a healthy community.

-From our first community involvement over twenty-five years ago, Shoulder to Shoulder has been active in providing clean drinking water and education to rural Honduras.
+From our first community involvement over thirty years ago, Shoulder to Shoulder has been active in providing clean drinking water and education to rural Honduras.

-Our local water supply originates from clean mountain springs surrounding our communities.
-By the time water reaches the communities, however, more than half of it has been lost due to poor infrastructure.
-This allows contaminated surface water and bacterial viruses to enter the supply.
+Local water supply originates from clean mountain springs that surround communities.
+However, by the time water reaches a home more than half of it has been lost due to poor infrastructure.
+(See picture to the right for a volunteer's water schema) This allows contaminated surface water and bacterial viruses to enter the supply.

 Beginning in 1994, Shoulder to Shoulder developed slow sand filters using local products and fabrication.
 Many of these filters are still in place, including at our clinic sites.